back

 the ground.

-Boring and Mind Numbing History Lesson
+a Short Mind Numbing History Lesson

-Regarding Scorpio's historical association with the symbolism
+Yep!
+Regarding Scorpio's historical associations with the

 For